b-charles/pigs/ioc/README.md

 ##### Instantiation

 Of course, the first step is to create an instance.
-If the component has been defined with the functions `Put` or `TestPut`, the instance is directly used.
-If the component has been defined with a factory, with the function `PutFactory` or `TestPutFactory`, the factory is called with its argument injected.
+If the component has been defined with the functions `DefaultPut`, `Put` or `TestPut`, the instance is directly used.
+If the component has been defined with a factory, with the function `DefaultPutFactory`, `PutFactory` or `TestPutFactory`, the factory is called with its argument injected.
+See [the scope section](#scopes-default-core-and-testing) to know how the scope is choosed.

-If a factory return a not-null error, the container stops all the process as soon as possible and return the error wrapped in some context messages.
+If a factory return a not-null error, the container stops all the process as soon as possible and return the error wrapped in some context message.

 ##### Injection